-The current median annual wage for radiologic technologists as of May 2013 is $55,200, according to the US Bureau of Labor Statistics.
-Salaries range from $37,570 to $78,440, with hospitals and diagnostic laboratories generally paying higher levels of compensation than physicians’ offices.
+The current median annual wage for radiologic technologists is $55,870, according to the US Bureau of Labor Statistics.
+Salaries typically range from $37,610 to $80,080, with hospitals and diagnostic laboratories generally paying higher levels of compensation than physicians’ offices.
 Individuals with certification to handle more equipment and machines are paid more generously than those who do not have additional training and experience.
 Radiology tech salaries also vary depending on geographical location and employer type.
 For example, radiology tech jobs in metropolitan areas and medical diagnostic laboratories often pay higher salaries than radiology tech jobs in rural areas and physician's offices.

 According to the US Bureau of Labor Statistics, the demand for radiology technologists will rise faster than average at 21% through 2022.